pywbem/pywbem/docs/intro.rst

   manager for your Linux distribution (e.g. ``yum`` on the RedHat family), so the current userid needs to have sudo permission.

-  On older Linux versions, the Swig utility may not be available in the required version.
-In that case, the ``pywbem_os_setup.sh`` script will report that as an issue and one option on how to proceed is to build Swig yourself as described in :ref:`Building Swig`, and then to repeat execution of the ``pywbem_os_setup.sh`` script.

   In case the script reports that your Linux distribution is not supported by the script, you can still try to find out what the corresponding OS-level packages are on your Linux distribution and install them manually.
 The script